conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

   password="yourToken";
 ```

-See section above for requirements on how to create tokens.
+See section above for requirements on how to create tokens using the Admin (HTTP) API.

 ### OAuthbearer